EllisKrusch/EllisKrusch.github.io/README.md

 Each year, Lehigh University publishes a university profile consisting of admission data, class demographics, and faculty/staff information.

 The following infographic focuses on the profile published for fall 2024.

-For the
+The following student class is broken down by location and provides insight into the composition of students at Lehigh, most of whom are from New York/New Jersey.

 ![Infographic](https://github.com/EllisKrusch/EllisKrusch.github.io/blob/main/%20Infographic.png?raw=true)